EinTim23/EinTim23/README.md

 ## 🚀 About Me

-I'm a passionate **Developer** and **Reverse Engineer** from Germany that loves making and breaking DRMs ;).
+I'm a passionate **Developer** and **Reverse Engineer** from Germany that loves making and breaking DRMs.
 With years of experience in software development and deep technical knowledge, I enjoy tackling complex challenges, whether it's building innovative solutions or dissecting existing ones to understand their inner workings.
+In addition to that I'm a System Administrator at [Pfcloud](https://pfcloud.io) and try to (somewhat) actively maintain my [blog](https://blog.eintim.dev)

 ## 🛠️ My Skillset